He drank a cup of wrath that we might drink a cup of joy!Pastor Paul Kemp

 - 1 Corinthians 11:25 NIV: “This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me” The cup symbolizes Jesus’ death and the establishing of the new covenant.

-Clearly the cup most often refers to judgment.
-But in Psalms, in particular, there is reference to the cup of blessings and salvation.
+Clearly, the cup most often refers to judgment.
+But the Psalmist mentions the cup of blessings and salvation.

 (Ex 12:14, 25-27)